dstearle/vue-gaugejs-gallery/README.md

 <strong>Customizing your gauges :</strong>

+  <strong>Props :</strong>
-- Props: gaugeScore is what determines the value for the graph and can be passed down from another component.
+- gaugeScore is what determines the value for the graph and can be passed down from another component.
 - The value for gaugeScore determines the length of the bar for the gauge and the animated number that is generated (if there is one).
-- If you like you can take other values from "opts" and put them into props.
+- If you like you can take other data objects from "opts" and put them into props.

   <table>
     <tr>